New Zealand Government advice for Bolivia

 The tourist police number with English speaking operators is:

-New Zealanders travelling or living in Bolivia should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Bolivia should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 New Zealanders travelling or living in Bolivia are encouraged to register their details with the Ministry of Foreign Affairs and Trade.